Fazt/SimpleAPP/README.md

 ## Prerequisites

-To run this APP you need Android Studio installed (minimum recommended version 3.1.4)  with all its dependencies and a device or emulator with at least Android API 22.
+To run this APP you need Android Studio installed (minimum recommended version 3.1.4)  with all it's dependencies, and an Android device or emulator with at least Android API 22.

 ##  Create an emulator.